Brenda Milner: Early life and education

-Brenda Langford (later Milner by marriage) was born on July 15, 1918, in Manchester, England.
-Milner's father Samuel Langford was a musical critic, journalist, and teacher, and her mother (née Leslie Doig) was a singing student.
+Brenda Langford was born on 15 July 1918, in Manchester, England.
+Her father Samuel Langford was a musical critic, journalist, and teacher, and her mother (née Leslie Doig) was one of his students.
 Though she was a daughter to two musically talented parents, she had no interest in music.
 She was tutored by her father in mathematics and the arts until the age of 8."
 She attended Withington Girls' School, which led her to attend Newnham College, Cambridge, to study mathematics, having received a scholarship in 1936.
 However, after realising she was not "perceptive" enough for mathematics, Milner changed her field of study to psychology.
 In 1939, Milner graduated with a B.A. degree in experimental psychology, which at that time was considered a moral science.

 One of her supervisors in the Department of Experimental Psychology, Cambridge was Oliver Zangwill and to him she owed her first interest in human brain function, and the value of studying brain lesions.

 After her graduation near the time of World War II Newnham College awarded her a Sarah Smithson Research Studentship, which allowed her to attend Newnham for the following two years.
 As a result of World War II, the work of the Cambridge Psychological Laboratory, under Bartlett's leadership, was diverted almost overnight to applied research in the selection of aircrew.
 Milner's position was to devise perceptual tasks for future use in selecting aircrew.
 More specifically, she was on a team interested in distinguishing fighter pilots from bomber pilots using aptitude tests.
 "Later in the war, from 1941 to 1944, she worked in Malvern as an Experimental Officer for the Ministry of Supply, investigating different methods of display and control to be used by radar operators."

 In 1941 Brenda met her husband, Peter Milner.
 Both Brenda and her husband were working on radar research.
 He was an electrical engineer who had also been recruited for the war effort.
 In 1944, they married and left for Canada where Peter had been invited to work with physicists on atomic research.
 They travelled to Boston on the ship the Queen Elizabeth together with "war brides" who were travelling to the United States to live with their husbands' families during the war.
 Upon arrival in Canada, she began teaching psychology at the University of Montreal, where she stayed for 7 years.